-Access to people and places, that generally aren't accessible, is one of journalism's selling points.
-Now, I'm not saying that native advertising is journalism because it is not.
-One is advertising, one is journalism end of discussion.
+Access to people and places that generally aren't accessible is one of journalism's selling points.
+Now, I'm not saying that native advertising is journalism.
+It is not.
+One is advertising, one is journalism.
+End of discussion.
 But that doesn't mean that native advertising should stay away from each and every thing that is potentially good about good journalism.
-One of those is the ability to provide the reader with an entry point to the hidden worlds of the world.
-T Brand Studio does a great job of that with their sponsored posts.
+One of those is the ability to provide the reader with an entry point to hidden worlds.
+T Brand Studio does a great job of that with its sponsored posts.

-This isn't rocket science: T Brand Studio makes sponsored content that is visually compelling, and it is part of the reason why pieces like Grit & Grace feel different than most native advertising.
-There is a visual identity that supports the notion that this piece of content is worth your time, where heaps of native advertising seems to communicate the very opposite with their uninspired use of imagery.
+This isn't rocket science: T Brand Studio makes sponsored content that is visually compelling, and it is part of the reason why pieces like Grit & Grace feel different from most native advertising.
+There is a visual identity that supports the notion that this piece of content is worth your time, whereas heaps of native advertising seem to communicate the very opposite with their uninspired use of imagery.

 The New York Times sold $18 million worth of native ads in 2014.
 The newspaper ran 50 native advertising campaigns, so you can easily figure out that each piece is profitable business.
 Sponsored feature 'Women Inmates" was among the top 1,47 pct. published articles that generated the most traffic at NYTimes.com.